BPLIM/Workshops/ExternalServer/External_Server_Manual.md

     "https://webfa.bportugal.pt" later are not able to login within NoMachine (error message shown in the image above).
     -->
-  - In some cases it occurs due to a different keyboard layout.
+  - In some cases, it occurs due to a different keyboard layout.
 For example, if you have a Portuguese keyboard, but the website assumed a US keyboard, and your password contains a symbol like 'ç', than you will get a "wrong password" message.
 Please check the keyboard layout that is active when you type the password.
 Alternatively, change the password after the first login with NoMachine.
 Use linux's command 'passwd'.

-  - Login fails and the system shows the message: \"Could not connect to the server.
+  - Login fails, and the system shows the message: \"Could not connect to the server.
 Error is 138: Connection is timed out\" Please check if your network has a strict firewall; e.g., some researchers are not able to reach BPLIM's server within their University network.
 Please